 Can I bring my dog?

-No. We have livestock and a grumpy old protective dog.
-Your dog is not safe here – nor is mine.
+No. We have livestock and working dogs.
+Your dog is not safe here – nor would mine be.
 Either way, we simply can’t have other people’s dogs on the property.

 What about bringing children?